Kreyu/data-table-bundle/docs/reference/columns/types/money.md

 - `EUR` becomes `€`;
 - `PLN` becomes `zł`;

-Please note that the end result is also dependent on the locale used in the application, for example, with value of `100`:
+Please note that the end result is also dependent on the locale used in the application, for example, with value of `1000`:

-- `USD` currency will be rendered as `$100` when using the `en` locale;
+- `USD` currency will be rendered as `$1,000.00` when using the `en` locale;
-- `USD` currency will be rendered as `100 USD` when using the `pl` locale;
+- `USD` currency will be rendered as `1 000,00 USD` when using the `pl` locale;

-When the Intl formatter is **NOT** used, given currency is simply rendered after the monetary value.
+When the Intl formatter is **NOT** used, given currency is simply rendered after the raw value, e.g. `1000 USD`.

 Additionally, the option accepts a callable, which gets a row data as first argument: